zopefoundation/grok/doc/reference/directives.rst

   **Linking to resources from templates**

-  grok provides a convenient way to calculate the URLs to static resource using the keyword :keyword:`static` in page templates:
+  grok provides a convenient way to calculate the URLs to static resource using the keyword `static` in page templates:

   .. code-block:: html

     <link rel="stylesheet" tal:attributes="href static/example.css"
           type="text/css">

-  The keyword :keyword:`static` will be replaced by the reference to the resource directory for the package in which the template was registered.
+  The keyword `static` will be replaced by the reference to the resource directory for the package in which the template was registered.